jessieyu1/jessieyu1/README.md

 My name is Jessie.
 I live in Australia and I love to code, travel and cook.

-I'm currently a Full Stack Develper.
+I'm currently a Full Stack Developer.

 ## 💻 Development Skills